 With respect to wildlife nursery sites, although nesting birds are unlikely to occur on the project site, they could utilize large trees located adjacent to the site.
-Project construction activities could disturb or harm nesting birds protected under the federal Migratory Bird Treaty Act (50 CFR 10.13), the Bald and Golden Eagle Protection Act, and/or California Fish and Game Code Sections 3503, 3503.5, 3800, and 3513.Project construction disturbance could result in the loss of nesting habitat, disturbance to nesting birds, and possibly death of adults and/or young.
+Project construction activities could disturb or harm nesting birds protected under the federal Migratory Bird Treaty Act (50 CFR 10.13), the Bald and Golden Eagle Protection Act, and/or California Fish and Game Code Sections 3503, 3503.5, 3800, and 3513.
+Project construction disturbance could result in the loss of nesting habitat, disturbance to nesting birds, and possibly death of adults and/or young.
 Therefore, there would be a potentially significant adverse environmental impact on nesting birds during project construction.
 Consequently, the applicant is required to implement the following mitigation measures.

-Biological Resources 5: If project grading or construction is scheduled to take place between February 1 and August 31, a preconstruction survey of the project vicinity for nesting birds shall be conducted by a qualified biologist experienced with the nesting behavior of bird species of the region.
-The survey shall determine if active nests are present within the planned area of disturbance or within 200 feet of the construction zone for passerines and within 500 feet for raptors.
-The survey shall be performed no more than 14 days prior to the commencement of construction activities that would occur during the nesting/breeding season.
+Biological Resources 5: If project grading or construction is scheduled to take place between February 1 and September 15, a preconstruction survey of the project vicinity for nesting birds shall be conducted by a qualified biologist experienced with the nesting behavior of bird species of the region.
+The survey shall determine if active nests are present within the planned area of disturbance or within 250 feet of the construction zone for non-raptors and 1,000 feet for raptors.
+The survey shall be performed no more than 14 days prior to the commencement of construction activities and a second focused survey shall be conducted within 48 hours prior to construction activities that would occur during the nesting/breeding season.
 If ground disturbance activities are delayed following a survey, then an additional preconstruction survey shall be conducted such that no more than two weeks will have elapsed between the last survey and the commencement of ground disturbance activities.
+If a lapse of project-related activities of seven days or longer occurs, another focused survey shall be conducted before project activities can be initiated.
 Copies of the preconstruction survey(s) shall be submitted to the Contra Costa County Department of Conservation and Development, Community Development Division (CDD) and the California Department of Fish and Wildlife.